ci-compass/cicf/week06-fair-data/README.md

 And then download the data.

 The data is organized as many files.
-The mosquito counts there is one CSV file per site location per month.
+For the mosquito counts, there is one CSV file per site location per month.
-The files include a line for each mosquito collected.
+Each file includes a line for every mosquito collected.
-We want a count of mosquitoes for each month for each site.
+We want to count mosquitoes by month and by site.